 added to Web sites, blogged, printed and passed around, or otherwise made

 available outside the forum, whether quoted or summarized, attributed or anonymous,

 positive or negative, without the express permission of the person(s) who

 Any advice for new members?

 There is a lot of material (and I mean a lot) on the forum, and often a lot going on, so it's usually easiest to get involved in discussions by picking one or two threads at a time, reading through what's been posted so far (or the last couple of weeks of posts, in the case of very long-running threads), and keeping up with those.
 Any threads you haven't read will remain highlighted in yellow so you can distinguish, or you can turn off the highlighting in your profile if you'd like.

-As of September, 2007, we're trying out a program in which new members are paired with volunteer long-time Codexians for getting questions answered, finding out more about what has gone on in the past, and just socializing.
-Members can e-mail Luc to volunteer or to request a volunteer.
+On request, new members can be paired with volunteer long-time Codexians for getting questions answered, finding out more about what has gone on in the past, and just socializing.

 New members are invited (but not required) to say hi in the Introduce Yourself thread.
 They're also invited to start a discussion titled with their own name in the Author Threads area.